magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 ## DNS configuration {#dns}

-To enable Fastly caching on your Staging and Production sites, you must make the following changes to your site's DNS configuration:
+To enable Fastly caching on your Staging and Production sites, you must make the following changes to your site DNS configuration:

--  Point your subdomains to Fastly's CNAME hostname or Anycast IP addresses
+-  Point your subdomains to the Fastly CNAME hostname or Anycast IP addresses
 -  Submit a support ticket to request validation of your SSL certificate
 -  Change the Magento base URLs
 -  Set all necessary redirects, especially if you are migrating from an existing site